 On April 12, 1899, President McKinley promoted Wheeler to the rank of brigadier general in the regular army.
 Later that year, while still a member of Congress, the army deployed Wheeler to the Philippines to serve in the Philippine–American Insurrection (June 2, 1899–July 4, 1902).
 Arriving in the Philippines in August 1899, Wheeler served under General Arthur MacArthur (father of General Douglas MacArthur of World War II fame) until January 1900.

 Upon returning to the United States, army officials placed Wheeler in command of the Department of the Great Lakes.
 On April 20, 1900, Wheeler resigned his seat in the House of Representatives.
-A few months later, he resigned his army commission, at the age of sixty-four, on September 10.
+A few months later, he resigned his army commission, at age sixty-four, on September 10.
 At the time of his retirement, Wheeler was one of only two men to serve as generals in both the armies of the Confederate States of America and the United States of America.
 The other was Fitzhugh Lee, nephew of General Robert E. Lee.

 Wheeler lived six years beyond his retirement, spending much of his time at the home of his sister, Mrs. Sterling Smith, in Brooklyn, New York.
 He died there on June 16, 1906, of complications from pneumonia.
 Wheeler was buried with full military honors at Arlington National Cemetery, one of only a few Confederate officers interred there.
 The engraving on his headstone reads, “He Fought a Good Fight.”